 All authors participated in the design of this study.
 CR and CL obtained funding for the study.
 CL drafted the manuscript and conducted the analyses.
-All authors contributed to writing the manuscript, and all authors read and approved the manuscript prior to submission.
+All authors contributed to

+Running head: MENTALLY ILL PARENTS writing the manuscript, and all authors read and approved the manuscript prior to submission.